Uher 4000 Series

 15 Minutes and That's Your Lot

-The 4000 series took quarter-inch wide tape, the same width as the larger studio machines used, so as to maintain compatibility.
-The tape could be taken straight off the Uher and put on the studio machine for broadcast.
+The 4000 series took quarter-inch wide tape, the same width as the larger studio machines used, to maintain compatibility.

 The 5" diameter reels held enough tape for 15 minutes of recording.